sujeshgondala/ML_Projects/README.md

 Project: K-means
-Goal: To understand unsupervised data and clustering technique using Keans my take aways:
+Goal: To understand unsupervised data and clustering technique using Kmeans on credit card user data. my take aways:
 * scaling the data using min max scalar and standard scalar
 * fitting a clustering algorithm on the data